 I’ve been getting a very similar question/story lately.
 It goes something like this.

-I’ve been eating paleo for months, doing high intensity exercise, doing everything right, and I still can’t drop the weight.
+I’ve been eating paleo for months, doing high intensity exercise, doing everything right, and I still can’t drop the weight, I’m still fighting fatigue, and I’m ready to give up.

 I LOVE high intensity exercise.
 I do high intensity workouts in a CrossFit manner.
 But exercise is actually one of the poorest interventions for you to lose weight.
 Why?
 Because most measure exercise in terms of calorie expenditure.
-This mind set is when high intensity harms as it leaves you in the mental state of more it better.
 I don’t really want to get into the calorie-in, calorie-out falsehood of activity and weight.
 Instead, I’m going to focus on the bigger picture.

 If you want to the most out of your fitness routine, you have to make it congruent with your nervous system.
 Your nervous system has 2 basic sides: Protection and Growth.
 And if you’ve read anything of mine in the past, you know I love Bruce Lipton’s quote, “You can’t be in growth and protection at the same time.”

-Even though you can’t be in growth and protection at the same time, this doesn’t mean you don’t get the full benefit of either side in the same day.
+Even though you can’t be in growth and protection at the same time, this doesn’t mean you don’t get the full benefit of either side in the same day, or even in the same minute.

 Let’s say you’re out for a walk with your dog and you spot a mountain lion lurking up to the side of you stalking you.
 This would be a moment you definitely want your nervous system to shift into protection mode.
 Your brain sends hormones to the adrenals to active cortisol and catecholamines.
 Cortisol quickly acts to dump sugar from your storage into your blood stream.
 The catecholamines act on your cardiac output and muscle contraction to prep you for what may happen next.